brobert83/crypto/README.md

 - Used TreeSet to maintain the order and perform easy search
 ---
 - Added the board summary logic, made the integration test **PASS**
+---
+- Enhanced the integration test with a order removal